-Goal # Description Type of Goal 3 Positive school environment and culture: DCP will prioritize and support the physical, social, and mental well-being of all students and staff by creating a safe, welcoming and inclusive environment.
-Maintenance of Progress Goal State Prio State Priorities addressed by this goal.
-Priority Priority 1: Basic (Conditions of Learning) Priority 3: Parental Involvement (Engagement) Priority 4: Pupil Achievement (Pupil Outcomes)
+Goal # Description Type of Goal 3 Positive school environment and culture: Prioritize and support the physical, social, and mental well- Maintenance of Progress being of all students and staff by creating a safe, welcoming and inclusive environment.
+Goal

+Priority 1: Basic (Conditions of Learning)

+Priority 3: Parental Involvement (Engagement)

+Priority 4: Pupil Achievement (Pupil Outcomes)

-- Priority 5: Pupil Engagement (Engagement) - Priority 6: School Climate (Engagement)
+Priority 5: Pupil Engagement (Engagement)

+Priority 6: School Climate (Engagement)

-At DCP EPHS, we must ensure that our schools provide the kind of environment that meets the expectations of students and families in connection with our mission and vision.
+At DCP ECMS, we must ensure that our schools provide the kind of environment that meets the expectations of students and families in connection with our mission and vision.
 We know that a safe, welcoming and supportive environment is critical to the overall engagement of students and families, as well as student achievement.
 This means that we must establish clear expectations that support the learning of all students while providing the necessary prevention and intervention systems to assist students who may struggle to meet them.
 A critical component of this work is high-quality parent engagement.
 Parents who are our partners in leading the mission of DCP serve as valuable ambassadors to families we have not yet met and work ardently to support their children in achieving their own college dreams.
 Through efforts to engage our students and parents, we increase our impact exponentially.